 The 39TH ANNUAL MONETARY CONFERENCE-"Populism and the Future of the Fed"-brings together leading scholars and policymakers to assess the risk posed by populism to monetary policy.
 TOP, from left: ALLISON SCHRAGER, Manhattan Institute; JAMES DORN, Cato Institute; and ROSA MARÍA LASTRA, Queen Mary University of London.
-BOTTOM, from left: CHRISTINA PARAJON SKINNER, the Wharton School; CHARLES GOODHART, London School of Economics; and CAROLA BINDER, Haverford College
+BOTTOM, from left: CHRISTINA PARAJON SKINNER, the Wharton School; CHARLES GOODHART, London School of Economics; and CAROLA BINDER, Haverford College.

-TOP: STEVE HANKE, Cato senior fellow and one of the nation's most influential economists, highlights the government's role in worsening inflation through regular op-eds published in the Wall Street Journal as well as appearances on CNN, BBC, CNBC, and other national and international media outlets.
-MIDDLE: While central planners call for even more protectionist policies that have exacerbated the global supply chain crisis, Cato scholars urge policymakers to look in the mirror before making a potentially disastrous decision.
-Cato senior fellow SCOTT LINCICOME appears on by R. Evan Scharf Chair for the Public Understanding of Economics Ryan Bourne.
+In April 2021, Cato publishes ECONOMICS IN ONE VIRUS: AN INTRODUCTION TO ECONOMIC REASONING THROUGH COVID-19 by R. Evan Scharf Chair for the Public Understanding of Economics Ryan Bourne.
 Nate Silver of FiveThirtyEight declares that Bourne's book contains "one of the most important paragraphs I've read about the policy failures during the COVID pandemic," while Washington Post columnist Megan McArdle describes it as "lay[ing] bare the complex web of economic calculations that undergirds not just our response to the pandemic, but the whole of our everyday lives."